Repeating a Course

 Registration in variable-unit courses for undergraduate students must be approved by the chair (or his or her equivalent) of the department concerned.
 The approval must be based on a written proposal submitted to the chair by the instructor in charge.

 Special Study Courses

 Special Study courses are research-oriented, variable unit courses of study designed for one student under the supervision of one faculty member.
 No student shall receive academic credit for a special study course numbered 194H or 199 unless the student has completed at least 84 units of credit toward the degree.

 With the approval of the Department Chair, an instructor may provide a special study course to an interested student.
 The content of the course shall not duplicate the content of an existing course, and the amount of work proposed shall at least equal that required for a regularly offered course of corresponding academic unit value.
 Grading in undergraduate special study courses shall be on a “Passed/Not Passed” basis unless the instructor has approval for letter grading from the Committee on Courses of Instruction of either the college or school as well as the Division.

 Special study courses for undergraduates shall be numbered 99, 199, or 194H.

 Upper-Division Internship Requirement

-No student shall receive University credit for an internship numbered 192 unless he/she has completed a minimum of 84 units.
+No student shall receive University credit for an internship numbered 192 unless the student has completed a minimum of 84 units.